 However, sometimes it’s not possible to get a customer to agree to installments.
 If this happens, you can hire a debt collection agency or take further legal action.
 Before you commit to either option, you’ll want to weight the costs of these services vs. the chances of recovering the debt from the customer.

 For added peace of mind, you can always purchase a tailored trade credit insurance policy for your business.
-Trade credit insurance will cover part or all of your accounts receivable depending on your needs.
-In the event of non-payment, your cash flow is protected with a trade credit insurance policy.
-At Niche Trade Credit, we’ve been helping business owners protect their cash flow from insolvency through insurance solutions.
+This insurance will cover part or all of your accounts receivable depending on your needs.
+In the event of non-payment, your cash flow is protected with this policy.
+At Niche TC, we’ve been helping business owners protect their cash flow from insolvency through insurance solutions.
 Please contact us today to speak to one of our brokers about trade credit insurance services.

 *DISCLAIMER: No person should rely on the contents of this publication without first obtaining advice from a qualified professional person.
 This publications sold on the terms and understanding that (1) the authors, consultants and editors are not responsible for the results of any actions taken on the basis of information in this publication, nor for any error in or omission from this publication; and (2) the publisher is not engaged in rendering legal, accounting, professional or other advice or services.
 The publisher, and the authors, consultants and editors, expressly disclaim all and any liability and responsibility to any person, whether a purchaser or reader of this publication or not, in respect of anything, and of the consequences of anything, done or omitted to be done by any such person in reliance, whether wholly or partially, upon the whole or any part of the contents of this publication.
 Without limiting the generality of the above, no author, consultant or editor shall have any responsibility for any act or omission of any other author, consultant or editor.